DavidStinson/js-arrays/copying/README.md

 ## Copy some of an array

 The [`slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method comes in handy if you want to copy just a portion of an array.
-This method always returns a new array and, more importantly, doesn't modify or *mutate* the source array.
+This method always returns a new array and, more importantly, doesn't *mutate* the source array.

 > 📚 *Mutating* means directly changing a piece of data without making a separate copy.
 So, if you change it in one place, it changes everywhere else you're using it too.